 - General Appraiser Site Evaluation and Cost Approach (30 hours)

 - General Appraiser Sales Comparison and Income Approaches (30 hours)

 - General Appraiser Report Writing and Case Studies (30 hours)

 - Statistics, Modeling and Finance (15 hours)

 Total Hours Required – 300 Hours

-Plus a bachelor’s degree or higher OR 30 semester credit hours in the following courses (each course must be a minimum of three (3) semester hours):
+Plus a bachelor’s degree or higher OR 30 semester credit hours in each of the following courses (each course must be a minimum of three (3) semester hours):

 - English Composition